In camera: Non-legal definitions

 In-camera can also describe closed board meetings that cover information not recorded in the minutes or divulged to the public.
 Such sessions may discuss personnel, financial, or other sensitive decisions that must be kept secret (e.g., a proposed merger or strategic change the organization does not want disclosed to competitors).
 It can also apply to diplomatic and political affairs, such as during the American Constitutional Convention in 1787 when the drafting of the Constitution of the United States was discussed in such strict privacy so delegates could negotiate in full confidence that they were free to reconsider particular positions as necessary without embarrassment or political repercussions with their constituents.

+Example 1: A company's board holds an in-camera session to discuss a proposed merger or acquisition that could affect stock prices, competitive positioning, or regulatory approvals.

+Why it fits: These discussions involve sensitive financial details, confidential negotiations, and strategic implications that must not be disclosed to the public or recorded in the minutes in real-time.

+Example 2: A national security council convenes in-camera to review intelligence assessments, covert operations, or classified strategic options.

+Why it fits: The information is highly sensitive and subject to strict secrecy to protect sources, methods, and national interests, with only limited dissemination to authorized officials.

-In camera may also mean the portion of a graduate level thesis examination that includes only the examining committee and the student.
+In camera may also mean the portion of a graduate-level thesis examination that includes only the examining committee and the student.
 This follows a presentation by the student that the public may attend.